 Revenue architecture improves deal velocity by:

 Every architectural decision should be evaluated against its impact on deal velocity.
-If a proposed change does not make revenue move faster through the system, question whether it is worth the complexity.
+If a proposed change doesn't make revenue move faster through the system, question whether it's worth the complexity.

 The design phase (mapping lifecycle, defining signals, designing routing logic, establishing metrics) takes 3-4 weeks for a focused engagement.
 Implementation takes another 4-8 weeks depending on complexity and the current state of the tech stack.
 Total: 2-3 months from kickoff to a fully operational revenue architecture.

 Almost never.
 Revenue architecture is about how you configure and connect your existing tools, not replacing them.
 HubSpot, Salesforce, or any modern CRM can support good revenue architecture.
-The issue is usually how the CRM is configured, not which CRM you are using.
+The issue is usually how the CRM is configured, not which CRM you're using.

 A CRM audit checks whether your current configuration is working correctly.
 Revenue architecture asks whether your current configuration is the right design in the first place.
 An audit fixes execution problems.
 Architecture fixes design problems.
 Often you need both, but architecture comes first.

 Ideally, a senior RevOps or GTM leader with strategic authority (not just operational authority).
 They need the ability to make decisions that affect sales, marketing, and customer success simultaneously.
-If that role does not exist internally, this is where fractional RevOps leadership fills the gap.
+If that role doesn't exist internally, this is where fractional RevOps leadership fills the gap.

 Incremental is almost always better.
 Start with the lifecycle layer (define stages and criteria), then build the signal layer, then routing, then measurement.
 Each layer delivers value independently.
 A phased approach over 2-3 months works better than a 6-month waterfall project that tries to redesign everything at once.